paypal/NNAnalytics/docs/Getting_Started/How_To_Configure.md

 * `nna.cache.users=<comma-seperated list of usernames>` - An * enables all users as CACHE users.
 * `nna.localonly.users=<comma-seperated list of username:password pairs>` - Local-only accounts; recommended for any applications that intend to use NNA API.
 * `nna.query.engine.impl=<string>` - The full canonical class name of the QueryEngine implementation to use.
 Current existing implementations are `org.apache.hadoop.hdfs.server.namenode.JavaStreamQueryEngine` (recommended and the default) and `org.apache.hadoop.hdfs.server.namenode.JavaCollectionQEngine` (currently experimental).

+*Below is additional experimental configuration.*

+If you are using a Hadoop 3.x build, it is possible to override the `NNA_MAIN` export in `/usr/local/nn-analytics/bin/nna_env` to point to `org.apache.hadoop.hdfs.server.namenode.analytics.HadoopWebServerMain`.
+This will launch NNA in a Jersey HTTP Server just like the NameNode uses as opposed to the SparkJava HTTP Server.
+There should be no difference in REST API usage.